awslabs/aws-c-io/README.md

 3. The application notifies the channel (via the API on the application protocol handler) it has processed 20kb of data.
 This causes the protocol handler to issue an update_window message with an update of 20kb.

     Slot 2 passes the message on to the TLS handler.
-It evaluates the message and simply returns unlimited for its window.
+It evaluates the message and simply, sends a 20kb window update message to its slot.

     The socket handler receives the update_window message and schedules a new read task.